cortizca/learn-databricks/100-days-of-databricks.md

 ## My take away
 Time travel is very handy in restoring a previous version and particularly helping in satisfying audit compliance and other table restoration needs.

+# Day 4: Schema Enforcement and Schema Evolution

+## What is it?

+Schema enforcement is like schema validation.
+It ensures that no other columns will be added to the table.

+On the other hand, schema evolution allows adding new columns to the table.

+## Why is it important?
+Schema enforcement is important to ensure that no unexpected table will be added to the table.
+Write operation will fail if new columns are introduced.

+On the other hand, schema evolution is helpful if new columns need to be added to the table.
+This is extremely helpful if new columns are needed for data enrichment and update.

+## How is it implemented?
+Schema evaluation is implemented by making sure that you update the write or write stream operation by indicating that mergeSchema = true.

+## My Key Takeaway
+Schema enforcement ensures that table preserved the predefined schema while schema evolution allows introduction of new columns.